Faltings height and N\'eron-Tate height of a theta divisor: Introduction

-A slight variation of our proof of Theorem~\ref{main_intro} yields the following counterpart in the function field setting.
-Let $S$ be a smooth projective connected curve over an algebraically closed field, and let $F$ denote the function field of $S$.
-Let $(A,\lambda)$ be a principally polarized abelian variety of dimension $g$ with semistable reduction over $F$, and let $\pi \colon G \to S$ denote the connected component of the N\'eron model of $A$ over $S$, with zero section $e \colon S \to G$.
-Let $\varTheta$ be a symmetric effective ample divisor on $A$ defining the principal polarization $\lambda$, let $\h(A) = \deg e^* \Omega^g_{G/S}$ in $\zz$ denote the \emph{modular degree} of $A$, and denote by $\h'_L(\varTheta)$ the N\'eron-Tate height of $\varTheta$ with respect to the line bundle $L=\oo_A(\varTheta)$.
-Then the equality
+A slight variation of our arguments yields the following counterpart in the function field setting.

+Let $S$ be a smooth projective connected curve over an algebraically closed field and let $F$ denote the function field of $S$.
+Let $(A,\lambda)$ be a principally polarized abelian variety of dimension $g$ with semistable reduction over $F$ and let $\pi \colon G \to S$ denote the connected component of the N\'eron model of $A$ over $S$ with zero section $e \colon S \to G$.
+Let $\h(A) = \deg e^* \varOmega^g_{G/S}$ in $\zz$ denote the \emph{modular degree} of $A$.